nuzayets/rawinput-debug/README.md

 It's a VS2017 project configured to build against [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/) `10.0.19041.0` but you can use a different one if you change the target platform in the project settings.

 It's quickly thrown together and isn't intended to demonstrate best practices.
-It can be used to determine if various input modes are causing a Human Interface Device or USB Game Controller are preventing your system from sleeping.
+It can be used to determine if various input modes are causing a Human Interface Device or USB Game Controller to prevent your system from sleeping.

 # [patch_libcef.ps1](patch_libcef.ps1)
 A Powershell script to patch `libcef.dll` in the NVIDIA GeForce Experience distribution.
 It will be updated until NVIDIA fixes the issue.